UPDATE HISTORY

 Ed Reilly recently acquired some previously unknown Colgems LP slicks

-and has written an article about a possible reissue program for the Monkees 1970:
+an article about a possible reissue program for the Monkees 1970:

 An LP slick is an actual album cover in its unused, pristine state,